If this is your first time Pursuing God’s Heart, Becoming His Friend, welcome!

 “If you look for me wholeheartedly, you will find me.”
-(Love God)
+Jeremiah 29:13 NLT

 What you can expect

-I’m currently posting about 4 times a month, and my posts vary from about 600-900 words.
+I’m currently posting about 4 times a month with an occasional 2-3 posts/month.
+My main monthly posts are about 1200 words, with any additional posts varying from about 450-900 words.
 The pages are simple, and uncomplicated so as not to overwhelm.

 I used to think I needed to gain God’s pleasure by keeping the ‘Christian check off sheet’ (all the rules good Christian girls keep).